 “Write the book you love, not the one you think you should write," says Nathan Bransford, author of the Jacob Wonderbar series.
 "If you’re creating something you aren’t head-over-heels in love with, you’ll peter out before page 50.
 Make something you'll be proud of for a lifetime.”

-2. Understand the sorts of books people like to read
+2. Understand what people like to read

 According to editor Tom Flood, you must “make sure you read contemporary publications in your genre and age target.
 As they say: write to the current market.”

 If you’re unsure what your genre and target market are, check this post out.

 "Why do you want to write a really shit novel of an unsaleable length in a very short time?" asked Harry Bingham, the author of Talking to the Dead when we contacted him for a NaNoWriMo tip.
 "But if you must... make sure you know your characters.
 Know them intimately.
 Know them better than you know your husband, your wife, your child, or your best friend.
 Know them intimately, give them a challenge — then write like the wind."

 Once you know what kind of book you’re writing, you can figure out what it’s actually about.